Choroid plexus: Definition, Function, Structures, Diagram, Facts, FAQs

 • These cells have microvilli and cilia on the apical surface that will aid in the movement and secretion of CSF.

-• Also, under the stromal connective tissue, there are several kinds of support cells and blood vessels to help in the exchange of materials for CSF production.
+• Under the stromal connective tissue, there are several kinds of support cells and blood vessels.

-Functions Of The Choroid Plexus
+Functions of The Choroid Plexus

 The choroid plexus is the part of the brain that is responsible for the significant production of CSF and the maintenance of the blood-CSF barrier.